 If you are okay with all the maintenance needed to maintain it and consistently make good pots of coffee with the Bialetti Stovetop Expresso Maker it is definitely worth the money used to buy it.
 There are several reasons why it is worth buying even with all the maintenance needed for it.

-I do admit that if you do not have much experience in using similar coffee makers then the first three pots that you make to drink will not be as great as it can be.
-And this has to do with adjusting the amount of grounds used to match your preference in coffee strength rather than the way the expresso maker makes the coffee.
+I do admit that if you do not have much experience in using similar coffee makers then the first three pots that you make to drink will not be as great as they can be.
+And this has to do with adjusting the number of grounds used to match your preference in coffee strength rather than the way the expresso maker makes the coffee.

 The Bialetti Stovetop Expresso Maker also is surprisingly quick in making coffee.
 The expresso maker can be used to make a pot of coffee from five to eight minutes depending on how low you have the heat.
-Much of this time is the water in the water chamber being boiled and you can even speed the process up by using already boiling water.
+Much of this time is the water in the water chamber is boiled and you can even speed the process up by using already boiling water.

-Bialetti does not recommended this and suggest that you always use cold water to fill the water chamber in its stovetop expresso maker.
-Being able to make a pot of great coffee in a short amount of time is nice feature as you can have your cup of coffee that much sooner.
+Bialetti does not recommend this and suggests that you always use cold water to fill the water chamber in its stovetop expresso maker.
+Being able to make a pot of great coffee in a short amount of time is a nice feature as you can have your cup of coffee that much sooner.

 Gordon is seriously addicted to coffee.
 He also likes to write.
 Match made in heaven?
 Yes.
 After years of boring casual coffee drinkers to death with bean origin stories, he took to writing publicly here at 2Caffeinated.